doniacld/backend-interview/README.md

 - (bonus) Add a new rule where a transaction is not accepted if there is not enough money on account.

 - (bonus) User now wants to know his largest expense (`transaction`) between 2 dates.
 Create a new route `GetMaxTransaction` which takes 2 timestamps in parameters.

-- (bonus) Create and implement a mock on a `store` or `app` (of your choice).
-Using this mock, write up a benchmark comparing a route (of your choice) with and without mocks.
-Mock implementation will be check in the code part.
-For the benchmark part you need to provide a code part (no verification on clean/maintenance for this one, it's benchmark code) + benchmark results (in easy to read format plz)